 We were pleasantly surprised at the lifespan of this tire.
 Our previous experience with Schwalbe tires had been that they're great performers but unfortunately weren't long for this world.
 Typically costing a premium, we usually saved these for race days.
 Training with them and riding on pavement seemed to severely limit their lifespan.
 After 100 miles, our tires showed minimal signs of wear.
 We chose the firmer PaceStar MTB race, all-mountain compound which we theorize increased the lifespan of this tire.
 Had we chosen the softer TrailStar compound like we did for the Schwalbe Hans Dampf that we ran up front, perhaps our experience would have been different.

 The outside knobs held their shape well with little in the way of shearing off and slicing.
 Perhaps one benefit to this tire is that it doesn't perform much differently after it's slightly used than it does from the day you first install it on your bike.
-The sheer size of the DH shoulder lugs will take a while to wear down, but we still wouldn't make a habit of skidding with the bike dumped over.
+The sheer size of the side knobs will take a while to wear down, but we still wouldn't make a habit of skidding with the bike leaned over.